birmingham

 blog-images

 The highlight is the 360-degree ocean tunnel, where you can walk through an underwater world surrounded by marine life.
-The centre is also involved in conservation efforts, offering educational talks and interactive exhibits that teach visitors about marine ecosystems and the importance of protecting our oceans.
+The centre is also involved in conservation efforts, offering educational talks and interactive exhibits that teach visitors about marine ecosystems and the importance of protecting our oceans, making it one of the best activities in Birmingham.

 7. Thinktank Birmingham Science Museum